 Professor James Oldroyd is an associate professor of Strategy at the Marriott School of Management, Brigham Young University and the Ford Motor/Richard Cook Research Fellow.
 He received his Ph.D. from the Kellogg School of Management at Northwestern University in 2007.
 He was an associate professor of management at SKK-GSB in Seoul, South Korea for five years and an assistant professor of international business at The Ohio State University for three years.
 His research explores the intersection of networks and knowledge flows.
 This work has been published in outlets such as the Academy of Management Review, Organization Science and Harvard Business Review.
 He teaches courses on strategy, strategy implementation, international business, and negotiations to undergraduates, MBAs, and executives.
 In addition, to teaching at SKK, OSU and BYU, he has taught at the Indian School of Business and the University of North Carolina.
 He is actively involved in delivering custom leadership training courses for numerous companies including Samsung, Doosan, SK, Quintiles, and insidesales.

-- "Reading the Stars: Determining Human Capital’s Value in the Competitive Hiring Process", Human Resource Management, Volume In press, 2017.
+- "Reading the Stars: Determining Human Capital’s Value in the Competitive Hiring Process", Human Resource Management, Volume In press, Wiley, 2017.

 - "Catching falling stars: A human resource response to social capital’s detrimental effect of information overload for star employees", Academy of Management Review, Edition 3, Volume 37, Issue 3, Pages 396-418, 2012.